michellevit/Gr-Replica-Heroku/README.md

 - Migrate DB changes: `heroku run rails db:migrate -a gr-replica`
 - Run the rails console: `heroku run rails console -a gr-replica`
 - Seed the db: `heroku run rails db:seed -a gr-replica`

+## To Do <a name="to-do"></a>
+- Improve Header link reactivity to logged in status
+- Forgot password feature not working
+- Improve chart feature
+- Add flowchart for Edit product page
+- Condense Edit + Link page